microphonon/acoustic-leak-detector/Home_Assistant/i2c.md

         step: 1
         mode: box
         id: input_1
-        icon: "mdi:counter"
 ```

-We want to write this number to a ``REGISTER_ADDRESS`` on the slave device via I²C.
-This can be accomplished with a timed polling loop:
+We want to write this number to a ``REGISTER_ADDRESS`` on the slave device using a timed polling loop:

 ```
     #include "esphome.h"